httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 See {{caching}} for the interaction between headers and HTTP caching; in particular, request headers that are used to "select" a response have impact there, and need to be carefully considered.

-See {{state}} for considerations regarding header fields that carry application state (e.g,.
+See {{state}} for considerations regarding header fields that carry application state (e.g., Cookie).
-Cookie).

 ## Defining Message Payloads {#payload}